Annual Fire Safety Statement and Certificates

-A Fire Safety Statement is a certificate that ensures the essential fire safety measures have been tested, are operational and maintained in accordance with the relevant Building Code of Australia (BCA) requirements and relevant Australian Standards.
+A Fire Safety Statement is a document that ensures that the essential fire safety measures of a building have been tested, are operational and maintained in accordance with the relevant Building Code of Australia (BCA) requirements and relevant Australian Standards.
 As of 1 December 2017, the Fire Safety Statement must be in the approved form and it must include the name, contact details and signature of the competent fire safety practitioner who carried out these inspections and assessments.

 A Fire Safety Schedule specifies each of the essential fire safety measures that apply to the building premises, such as portable fire extinguishers, fire hydrants & smoke alarms.
 The essential fire safety measures installed will vary for each building.

-The Essential Fire Safety Measures in a building play a critical role in ensuring the safety of the occupants of the building in the event of a fire and they must be maintained in accordance with relevant Australian Standards.
+The Essential Fire Safety Measures in a building play a critical role in ensuring the safety of the occupants in the event of a fire and they must be maintained in accordance with relevant Australian Standards.